 Like ginger, garlic and scallion is a common trinity that lays the foundational flavor in many Chinese dishes, the combination of garlic, coriander root (cilantro) and white pepper is a prevailing ingredient combination of Thai cooks.

 Then seasoning this mixture with some sweet golden palm sugar and the omnipresent fish sauce.
 Minced lemongrass come to the party with a bright citrus-like aroma.

 In short, use the traditional recipe marinade, there is no problem to use coriander (cilantro) stem instead of the less available roots and buy the chili sauce to save that time—also having the remaining bottle will encourage you to incorporate it into all sorts or recipes.
 I even make a mean coconut martini that I use this chili sauce to coat the glass with.

 Now back to my new cookbook…the new book will be different than my Southeast Asian Flavors book in that the recipes may not be the long standing traditional recipes of this food focused culture, they are recipes that have the genuine flavors of Thailand but rely on store-bought condiments to save some time.
-This is how many of us cook now, even in Thailand.
-Stay tuned and follow me on Twitter or friend me on Facebook to check on the progress of the cookbook.

 SUBSCRIBE TO RASA MALAYSIA NEWSLETTER AND GET EASY AND DELICIOUS RECIPES DELIVERED TO YOUR INBOX.
 If you try my recipe, please use hashtag #rasamalaysia on social media so I can see your creations!
 Follow me on Facebook | Instagram | Pinterest | Twitter for new recipes, giveaways and more.